edgeandnode/subscription-payments/contract/README.md

 when the recoverable amount becomes 0.
 The contract owner may only collect tokens that are no longer recoverable by any the user.

+### Epochs

+For the subscriptions contract, an epoch defines the minimum time frame after which tokens from user subscriptions can be collected by the contract owner (the gateway operator).
+The epoch length (`epochSeconds`) is set once, when the contract is deployed, and cannot be modified.

+For example:
+An epoch length is 2 hours and a user subscribes for 5 hours at a rate of 10 tokens per hour starting immediately upon contract creation.
+20 tokens will become collectable after 2 hours, 20 more after 4 hours, and 10 more after 6 hours.

+The tradeoff is that a longer epoch time is more gas-efficient for the owner to collect, but they obviously will have more lag before they can collect what they are owed from the contract.
+Doubling the epoch time approximately halves the gas cost of collection. (edited)

 ## Upgrade Strategy

 The expected strategy for upgrading or deploying a new contract is as follows: